Newbeebeep/Newbeebeep/README.md

-- 👋 Hi, I’m @Newbeebeep
+- 👋 Hi, I’m Jing YoU
 - 👀 I’m interested in Data analytics and AI
 - 🌱 I’m currently learning Data analytics
 - 💞️ I’m looking to collaborate on ...